ress059/ecu/doc/fsm_h/index.rst

     ECU_FSM_GET_CONTEXT()

 Under the hood, this macro does pointer arithmetic to perform the conversion.
-The details of this operation is fully explained in :ref:`ECU_CONTAINER_OF() <utils_container_of>`.
+The details of this operation are fully explained in :ref:`ECU_CONTAINER_OF() <utils_container_of>`.

 State Transitions